 When I say that the island is tiny, I mean it: at 31.25 hectares (or 0.013 square miles, for those of you in the US), you can walk the length of the island in less than 20 minutes at a slow stroll.
 The population in the small village checks in at just under 200 people.
 Add to this three fairly small resorts, and you have a pretty pocket-sized place.

-We stayed at Bobocha Siladen, the resort in the middle of the island.
-It’s small — it can accommodate a maximum of 18 guests — but it had everything we might have wanted: out-of this-world food …
+I always stay at Bobocha Siladen, the resort in the middle of the island.
+It’s small — it can accommodate a maximum of 18 guests — but it had everything we might have wanted: out-of-this-world food …

 … sea and mountain views …